Dogs think, feel & learn.

 Dogs want values too.

-Which values can help dogs thrive?
+Which values do you think can help dogs thrive?

 Touch values